anshkunj/python-automation-projects/README.md

 ---

 ## 🔹 How to Use
 ⚙️ Installation :
--Clone the repository
+•Clone the repository
--Navigate to the required folder
+•Navigate to the required folder

-• Run the script using Python
+✅ Run the script using Python
-• Modify inputs as needed
+✅ Modify inputs as needed

 Each script contains example usage inside comments.